-There is a lower limit of 50 % for each of the individual sub-targets in the sustainability component, i.e. where the theoretical target achievement is less than 50 %, the target amount is not paid out on a pro-rata basis.
+For the individual sub-targets in the sustainability component, there is a lower limit of 50 % for each, i.e. if there is a theoretical target achievement of less than 50 %, the target amount is not paid out on a pro-rata basis.